Mohammad-Hossein-Dlt/auth-central/README.md

 After user registration, when logging in, the **access token**, **refresh token**, and **token type** are received from the auth server.
 These information, along with the user’s email and the `calculated expiration time` of the **access token** and **refresh token**, are stored in the database.

-When saving this information in the database, a **UUID** called `device_id` is generated as the access identifier and stored with the information in database.
+When saving this information in the database, a **UUID** is generated as the access identifier and stored with the information in database as `device_id`.

+The email is stored to let us delete all auth records at once if the user changes it later.
+The device_id is stored to allow multi-device login, manage tokens per device, show the list of logged-in devices, let the user log out from any device, and notify them of new logins to handle unauthorized access if needed.

 In **Redis**, the `device_id` is used as the `name`, and the other details are stored as key–value pairs.